 Or maybe your ideal scheduling software is bare-bones.
 If you’ve got a smaller operation, hey, don’t overcomplicate what you can do on the cheap.

 Once you have an idea of what you need, hit up a salesperson at the company that looks like the best fit for your restaurant.
 See if you need to buy any hardware (you probably won’t) and make sure the software is designed for restaurants (it probably is).
 Nail down the fee structure, how often you’ll have to upgrade, and how to get customer support.
 Then ask for a free trial, to make sure you and your employees jive with the user interface.
 The nicest system in the world isn’t worth its price if you simply don’t like using it.

+Look at Sling.
+It lets you arrange schedules, trade messages and photos, clock in, set reminder alarms, and doesn’t reach beyond those core features of lining out a schedule.
 Not to be confused with the streaming platform, Sling takes a democratic approach by allowing employees to sign up for shifts they'd like to work, an attempt to head off double bookings, tardiness, and absenteeism.
 It’s sleek and user-friendly, and yours to test-drive during a 14-day free trial.